rsiregar/wowchemytemp/content/home/teaching.md

  # CSS class.
  css_class = ""
 +++
-I was an Associate Instructor for ECN 160B "International Macroeconomics" at UC Davis in the spring of 2019.
+I was an Associate Instructor for ECN 160B "International Macroeconomics" at UC Davis in the Spring of 2019.
 Here is the {{% staticref "files/Syllabus - ECN 160B - Siregar.pdf" %}}syllabus{{% /staticref %}}.

 Previously, I worked as a Teaching Assistant in the following classes at UC Davis:
 - Money, Banks, and Financial Institution (Dr. Derek Stimel)